MakAkasha/MakAkasha/README.md

 - 👋 Hi, I’m @MakAkasha
 - 👀 I’m interested in Startups, and Technology
 - 🌱 I’m currently learning SaaS Management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Multiple Projct ranging from Banking to e commerce
 - 📫 How to reach me
   - Facebook.com/Mak.Akasha
   - Twitte.com/MakAkasha